hannahdriver/hannahdriver.github.io/index.md

 **2. What kind of files/info should be saved in a Git repository?
 What types of files/info should not be included in a Git repo?**

-+ Code and text files should be saved in a Git repository, however, large data files and sensitive information/data should not be included in a Git repository.
++ Code and text files should be saved in a Git repository, however, large data files and sensitive information should not be included in a Git repository.

 **3. What are the commands to undo a commit?**